KudzieChase/KudzieChase/README.md

 📖 I am learning SwiftUI and Flutter in my spare time.
 And I enjoy scripting in python.

-✍🏾 I am would love to learn about Animation, and I am looking for help in that particular field.
+✍🏾 I would love to learn about Animation and I am looking for help in that particular field.

 🐦 If you wanna start a conversation.
 Hit me up on [Twitter](https://twitter.com/KudzieChase)